 Craniosacral Therapy – A Gentle and Powerful Therapy

-There are other forms of bodywork that can be done instead of or as well as your regular deep tissue massage.
-CranioSacral Therapy is one of those techniques that needs to be experienced to be believed.
-I have been using this form of therapy for over ten years now and find it to be particularly effective for relief of migraine headache, chronic illness such as fibromyalgia and arthritis, chronic neck and hip pain, sciatica, back and joint pain.
+There are other forms of bodywork instead of or as well as your regular deep tissue massage.
+CranioSacral Therapy is one of those techniques.
+You should experience it.
+I have been using this form of therapy for over ten years now.
+I find it to be particularly effective for relief of migraine headache, chronic illness such as fibromyalgia and arthritis, chronic neck and hip pain, sciatica, joint and back pain.
 It also helps motor coordination illness, traumatic brain and spinal cord injuries, emotional difficulties, TMJ and even posttraumatic stress disorder.
 It can also help alleviate visceral and digestive disorders, insomnia, chronic fatigue and even depression.

 “CranioSacral Therapy is equally beneficial for the well individual” says Dr. Upledger, founder of The Upledger Institute and famous for promoting this technique says in his book YOUR INNER PHYSICIAN AND YOU “healthy people who receive this form of therapy claim to have more energy, feel happier and more contented.
 They contract fewer infections and are sick less severely and for shorter periods of time”.
 He continues, “It would seem that the immune system is enhanced, stress levels are reduced, hormonal balance is improved and a sense of well-being is heightened”.